Bloodmallet/wowtc/docs/system/stat-scaling-sl.md

 ## Armor portions per slot

 - Located in the `ArmorLocation` table (pun intended), these specify how much of the 'total' each slot is allocated.
+- Shields are not strictly in that table, however those have their own budget function which is proportional to the general function.

 | Slot | Weight / Ratio | Normalized weight |
 | --- | --- | --- |